-Maintenance tasks are divided into four categories (A, B, C, D) according to their complexity and required qualification and equipment.
-Each heading within this Manual that relate to any maintenance or repair task has a letter, A, B, C or D at the end of the heading: this is the lowest maintenance category for this particular procedure.
+The degree of practical knowledge required to maintain a hot air balloon varies with the complexity of the procedure and the facilities available.
+To make it clear precisely who is considered competent to carry our a particular procedure balloon maintenance has been divided into four categories, A, B, C and D. Each of these categories is defined in the following sub paragraphs.
+Each heading within this manual that relate to any maintenance or repair task has a letter, A, B, C or D at the end of the heading: this is the lowest maintenance category for this particular procedure.